About me

 I live in Wellington, New Zealand’s capital, with my best friend and wonderful wife Bonnie.

-I have four children, two boys and two girls, all of whom are now grown.
+I have four children from a previous marriage, two boys and two girls, all of whom are now grown.
 I’m a proud granddad to a beautiful granddaughter.

 As you may be able to tell, I’m enthralled by technology, both as a geek and because of the difference it can make to the lives of disabled people.